ConYel/my_site_two/README.md

 Sir,' I said to the universe, 'I exist.'
 'That,' said the universe, 'creates no sense of obligation in me whatsoever.
 ― Douglas Adams

+Fiction gives us empathy: it puts us inside the minds of other people, gives us the gifts of seeing the world through their eyes.
+Fiction is a lie that tells us true things, over and over.
+― Neil Gaiman